wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-microsoft-purview-ediscovery-premium/includes/4-create-manage-ediscovery-premium-case.md

 5. Select either of the following options for the setting titled: **Do you want to configure additional settings after creating this case?**:
      -  **Yes, I want to add members or configure the analytics section**.
      -  **No, return to the home page.
-I'll use the default case settings for**.
+I'll use the default case settings for now**.
 6. In the **Case format** section, select **New**.
 The Classic case option is being deprecated, so it's recommended that you select the **New case** format.
 7. Select **Save** to create the case.
 8. If you earlier selected the **Yes, I want to add members or configure the analytics** option, the case's detail page is returned, and the **Settings** tab is displayed.